iutools/iutools/doc/test-plan.md

     - Click on a mis-spelled word and TYPE an alternate spelling
         - Make sure that the typed spelling is now displayed
   - While the checker is still working on some of the words:
-    - Hit the cancel button
+    - Hit the Stop button
       - Make sure progress wheel has disappeared and that the app has stopped checking words
     - Copy paste some new text to be spelled and hit _Spell Check_